akyol/Nobel-Prize-BD1/README.md

 **What (major/new) libraries will be using in this project (no need to list common libraries that are used in many projects such as dplyr)**

-We will mainly use *Plotly* in data visualizations (i.e., we will use an interactive map to visualize the countries that are represented by the Nobel winners)
+We will mainly use *Plotly* in data visualizations (i.e., we will create an interactive map to visualize the countries that are represented by the Nobel winners)

 **What major challenges do you anticipate?**

-We may run into difficulties answering all the questions because we haven't find all the datasets we needed.
+We may run into difficulties answering all the questions addressed above because we haven't find all the datasets we needed.
 And creating a nice layout is also quite challenging.